Adelaide

 Birkenhead

-In 1926 Holden leased a 5.5 acre plot (9 hectares) from the South Australian Harbors Board on what is now the corner of Nelson Street and Semaphore Road.
-The location seemed fortuitously located close to the Port River and the railway, but it was also quite a distance to the centre of Adelaide which proved problematic in the future, especially because there was no bridge across the Port River until 1940.
+In 1926 General Motors (Australia) leased a 5.5 acre (2 hectare) plot from the South Australian Harbors Board on what is now the corner of Nelson Street and Semaphore Road in Birkenhead.
+The location seemed fortuitous, close to the Port River and the rail link, but it was also quite a distance to the centre of Adelaide which proved problematic in the future, especially because there was no bridge across the Port River until 1940.

 Originally, the Birkenhead plant was intended to employ 100 workmen to produce 35 cars per day.
-Two years later the workforce had more than doubled but the Depression impacted car sales dramatically and, to consolidate manufacturing efforts, staff were transferred to the Woodville plant and Birkenhead became redundant for seven years.
+The workforce more than doubled before the Depression impacted car sales dramatically.
+Now part of General Motors Holden’s Ltd., staff were transferred to the Woodville plant, manufacturing was consolidated, and Birkenhead became redundant for seven years.

 During World War II the need for war materials reanimated the Birkenhead plant.
-Military vehicles, including cars, trucks and boats were built at Birkenhead.
+Military vehicles, including trucks and boats were built at Birkenhead.
 After the war, production on cars stepped up and by 1947 complete vehicles were constructed there with components from the Woodville plant and from Fishermans Bend.
-The 50,000th Holden car was produced at Birkenhead in 1951.

 The Birkenhead plant experienced a series of ups and downs in the 1950s and 60s, including difficult industrial action.
 As the Elizabeth plant became operational and activities and staff moved over to the new facility, Birkenhead became less important.
 The last vehicle - a Pontiac - was completed in 1965.
 The plant was finally demolished in 1991.

-The floor of the main entrance foyer was decorated in a GMH logo mosaic, which remained mostly intact after demolition of the site.
+The floor of the main entrance foyer was decorated in a mosaic, the original of which spelt 'GMA' until it was modified with the incorporation of Holden's in 1931.
+This remained mostly intact after demolition of the site.

-The old Holden site is currently being redeveloped into a new residential community, 'Fletcher's Slip'.
+The old Holden site is currently being redeveloped into a new residential community.
 The mosaic has been removed for conservation, and will be reinstated as a feature within the site.

 Elizabeth

 GMH was so successful, and the Woodville site limited in opportunities for expansion, that another factory became necessary.
-The new plant in Elizabeth, 27 kilometres north of Adelaide, was part of a £7.5 million investment for GMH in South Australia.
+The new plant in Elizabeth, 27 kilometres north of Adelaide, was part of a £7.5 million investment for GMH in South Australia and officially opened in 1960.
 Set on 235 acres (95 hectares), the Elizabeth plant employed some 1,400 people in Stage 1 alone.

 Excerpts of 'Royal Visit to Elizabeth', 1963.
 BRG 213/F-337, State Library of South Australia.